(Pocket-lint) - The current generation of Xbox One gaming is coming to an end, with the next on the imminent horizon.

 For a start, Xbox Series X will be fully backward compatible with all Xbox One accessories, controllers and games.

 One neat feature is that it can add virtual HDR to older original Xbox and Xbox 360 games, it will also intelligently upscale them and can improve their frame rates without any further development.

 It will also support Xbox Game Pass - Microsoft's game subscription service that gives you access to more than 200 games to download and play for one monthly fee.
 Xbox Series X games to come to the service will include Halo Infinite.
 Indeed, Microsoft has now ended yearly Xbox Live Gold passes with the intention of pushing Game Pass.

 Those who subscribe to Xbox Game Pass Ultimate will also get unrestricted access to Microsoft's cloud gaming platform, Project xCloud, which is launching as a full service in September.
 It enables more than 100 games to be played on mobile, with Xbox One titles initially and Series X versions added in time.

 Another neat feature when it comes to games support is Smart Delivery.
 This is a cross-buy scheme that allows you to purchase Xbox One games ahead of purchasing an Xbox Series X and then upgrade them for free when you have the latest machine.

 Xbox has committed to offering its own first-party games this way, but some third-party publishers are opting to offer Smart Delivery too.
-CD Projekt Red, for example, will give you the Xbox Series X version of Cyberpunk 2077 for free if you have already purchased the Xbox One version (which is out on 17 September 2020).
+CD Projekt Red, for example, will give you the Xbox Series X version of Cyberpunk 2077 for free if you have already purchased the Xbox One version.

 Smart Delivery games do not need to be swapped physically - the enhanced version will be downloaded onto your new console automatically.